shawlab-moffitt/PATH-SURVEYOR-Suite/4-Pathway-Connectivity-App/README.md

 # Introduction

 The integration of patient genome expression data, phenotypye data, and clinical data can serve as an integral resource for patient prognosis.
-PATH SURVEYORS: **Path**way level **Surv**ival Anal**y**sis of Immune C**o**mponents and Drug ta**r**get**s** serves to do just that, by examining the interaction of pathway analysis with patient expression and cilinical data to discover prominent features that take part in patient outcome.
+PATH SURVEYOR: **Path**way level **Surv**ival Anal**y**sis of Immune C**o**mponents and Drug ta**r**gets serves to do just that, by examining the interaction of pathway analysis with patient expression and cilinical data to discover prominent features that take part in patient outcome.
 This utility is comprised of 3 R Shiny apps and a pipeline script which can be employed in a cohesive manor to provide an in-depth analysis towards pathway analysis of patient survival.
 Gene Set pathways utilized in this workflow include the Molecular Signatures Database (MSigDB), LINCS L1000 Small-Molecule Perturbations, and Clue.io ER Stress signtatures, as well as user provided gene sets.

 Here we focus on the Pathway Connectivity portion of this workflow with the DRPPM-Jaccard-Pathway-Connectivity R Shiny App.
 This app takes a list of gene sets as input and performs a Jaccard distance calculation to determine the proximity on the gene sets to one another.
-Working in tandem with the [PATH-SURVEYORS pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline), the user may subset a top portion of the gene sets that were output from the comprehensive Cox Proportional Hazard table and use that as input to the Jaccard Connectivity app.
+Working in tandem with the [PATH-SURVEYOR pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline), the user may subset a top portion of the gene sets that were output from the comprehensive Cox Proportional Hazard table and use that as input to the Jaccard Connectivity app.
 This allows the user to gain another perspective on the top gene sets identified and how they cluster together by utilizing visualiztions of heatmaps, dendrograms, and phylogeny-type branched outputs.

-An example Jaccard Connectivity R Shiny App is hosted here: http://shawlab.science/shiny/PATH-SURVEYORS_Jaccard_Connectivity_App/ where you are welcome to use the example inputs provided in the GitHub or your own to explore.
+An example Jaccard Connectivity R Shiny App is hosted here: http://shawlab.science/shiny/PATH-SURVEYOR_Jaccard_Connectivity_App/ where you are welcome to use the example inputs provided in the GitHub or your own to explore.

-## The PATH-SURVEYORS Family
+## The PATH-SURVEYOR Family

-* R Shiny Base Survival App [Interactive Mode]: https://github.com/shawlab-moffitt/PATH-SURVEYORS
+* R Shiny Base Survival App [Interactive Mode]: https://github.com/shawlab-moffitt/PATH-SURVEYOR
-* R Script for Cox Proportional Hazards Ranking [Pipeline Mode]: https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline
+* R Script for Cox Proportional Hazards Ranking [Pipeline Mode]: https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline
 * R Shiny Jaccard Connectivity App: https://github.com/shawlab-moffitt/Jaccard-Pathway-Connectivity
 * R Shiny Pre-Ranked GSEA App: https://github.com/shawlab-moffitt/PreRanked-GSEA